vardumper/extended-htmldocument/README.md

 In order to homogenize the code and improve the code quality I want to be able to generate code for a design systems atoms, molecules, organisms, pages
 The goal of this repository is to have a base library, that can create native PHP DOM Elements that are valid for each HTML element.

-## Features
+## Differences to DOM\HTMLElement
-Every HTML class instance knows:
+Every HTML class instance:
+* has a intuitive class name
-* its level (inline, block or void)
+* knows its level (inline, block or void)
-* if it is stylable
+* knows if it is stylable
-* if it is s self-enclosing
+* knows if it is s self-enclosing
 * what its element-specific attributes are
 * what its required attributes are
 * ~is~ should be compatible to its parent DOM\HTMLElement